MA Religion in Global Politics

 Teaching and learning

-The MA Religion in Global Politics is designed both as a professional development qualification and as a platform preparing students for doctoral research.
+The MA Religion, Politics, and Society is designed both as a professional development qualification and as a platform preparing students for doctoral research.

 Students are required to follow taught modules to the equivalent of 120 credits and in addition to submit a dissertation of 10,000 words, worth 60 credits.
 Modules are assessed through a variety of methods including short and long essays, examinations, oral presentations, and response papers.
 An overall percentage mark is awarded for each module, based on the marks awarded for individual assessment items within the courses.
 The MA may be awarded at Distinction, Merit or Pass level in accordance with the common regulations for MA/MSc at SOAS.